 To guard against enemy attack and to quell disturbances inside the prison, earthen forts equipped with artillery were constructed at points along the perimeter of the stockade and interconnected by a line of palisades.
 The principal work, known as the “Star Fort,” stood at the southwest corner of the prison.

 Other structures were built adjacent to the stockade, including a bakery, a cookhouse, and two stockaded hospitals.
-The post commander in charge of the overall administration of Andersonville during the summer of 1864 was General John H. Winder, former provost marshal, and supervisor of Confederate prisons in Richmond.
-The prison commandant responsible for maintaining order and discipline was Swiss-born Captain Henry Wirz.
+The post commander in charge of the overall administration of Andersonville during the summer of 1864 was General John H. Winder, former provost marshal and supervisor of Confederate prisons in Richmond.
+Swiss-born Captain Henry Wirz was the prison commandant responsible for maintaining order and discipline.

-The guard force consisted of several Confederate regular regiments, who were, for the most part, made up of undisciplined older men and boys recently called into service.
+The guard force consisted of several Confederate regular regiments, which were mostly made up of undisciplined older men and boys recently called into service.
 These guards were generally held in low esteem by both the prisoners and prison authorities.
-Both Wirz and Winder wanted to replace them with more seasoned troops, but their efforts were unsuccessful, as all combat-ready units were needed to oppose General William T. Sherman‘s Federal columns advancing southward through northern Georgia toward Atlanta.
+Wirz and Winder wanted to replace them with more seasoned troops.
+However, their efforts were unsuccessful, as all combat-ready units were needed to oppose General William T. Sherman‘s Federal columns advancing southward through northern Georgia toward Atlanta.

-The first contingent of prisoners, including 500 men, arrived at the camp on February 27, 1864, before the prison.
-In the weeks and months that followed, others arrived at the rate of about 400 per day.
+Before the prison, the first contingent of prisoners, including 500 men, arrived at the camp on February 27, 1864.
+In the weeks and months that followed, others arrived at about 400 per day.
 These included not only the Federals removed from prisons in and around Richmond but also soldiers captured on the battlefields of Virginia and Georgia and prisoners transferred from Confederate camps in Florida and Alabama.

 Overcrowding quickly became a serious problem.
-By late June, some 26,000 Union soldiers were confined in a stockade built to accommodate 10,000.
+By late June, some 26,000 Union soldiers were confined in an enclosure built to accommodate 10,000.
 By the end of July, the constant arrival of new prisoners raised the total number of men being held in prison to 31,678.
-The largest number incarcerated at any one time was more than 32,000 in August 1864.
+The most significant number incarcerated at any time was more than 32,000 in August 1864.

-Next to overcrowding, the absence of adequate shelter caused the greatest suffering.
+Next to overcrowding, the absence of adequate shelter caused the most significant suffering.
 The prisoners, except for those confined in the hospitals, were required to provide their own shelter.
-Early arrivals gathered up the lumber, logs, and branches remaining from the construction of the stockade and built rude huts.
+Early arrivals gathered up the lumber, logs, and branches remaining from the stockade construction and built rude huts.
 However, the wood supply was soon exhausted, and the more resourceful Federals improvised tents from odd bits of clothing and other cloth.
-Others dug holes in the ground for protection, and hundreds of others were without any type of shelter to protect them.
+Others dug holes in the ground for protection, and hundreds of others had no shelter to protect them.

-Many of the men who arrived from other Confederate prisons were literally dressed in rags before they even got there.
-Others brought directly from the battlefields wore clothes that showed considerable wear and which soon deteriorated.
+Many men who arrived from other Confederate prisons were dressed in rags before they even got there.
+Others brought directly from the battlefields wore clothes that showed considerable wear and soon deteriorated.
 Some prisoners had no clothes at all.

 The major water supply came from the five-foot-wide stream that flowed through the prison yard, which was soon polluted.
 Afterward, several springs were found in the bottom south of the stream, and while the water from these was brackish, it was better than that drawn from the stream.
 Because they could not remedy the pollution problem, prison officials encouraged their captives to dig wells.
 Usually, several men from the same mess would undertake the project, using spoons, half canteens, mess plates, and borrowed shovels.
 The wells were about 3 feet wide and as deep as 75 feet.
 Ropes attached to buckets, cups, or boots were used to bail the water.

-Besides the unhealthful, debilitating prison conditions, the Federal soldiers at Andersonville had to contend with depredations by their own comrades who frequently stole food, clothing, and whatever other valuables they could lay their hands on and who were not averse to using violence to gain their ends.
+Besides the unhealthful, debilitating prison conditions, the Federal soldiers at Andersonville had to contend with depredations by their comrades who frequently stole food, clothing, and whatever other valuables they could lay their hands on not averse to using violence to gain their ends.
 The “Andersonville Raiders,” a large, organized group of thieves, cutthroats, and murderers, were the most notorious and dangerous predators.
-For nearly four months, the Raiders controlled the prisoners, and robberies and murders were daily occurrences.
+The Raiders controlled the prisoners for nearly four months, and robberies and murders were daily occurrences.
 Finally, with the help and sanction of General Winder and Captain Wirz, the six ringleaders were captured and, on July 11, 1864, after a quick trial by fellow inmates, hanged from a newly built scaffold near the South Gate.
 Other members of the Raiders were forced to run a gauntlet of club-wielding prisoners.
 This ended the wholesale murder and pillage, although some petty thievery continued.